A pre-workout supplement is almost standard for gym-goers these days.

 A: Pre-workout supplements work by activating multiple biological pathways in your body at once, all of which are connected to performance.

-Other ingredients, like BCAAs, may not directly boost performance, but can protect your body from soreness induced by your workout.
+Amino acids like BCAAs and glutamine don’t directly boost performance, but protect your body from soreness and muscle damage induced by your workout.

 Q: What’s the difference between a pre-workout and post-workout supplement?